losizm/scamper/README.md

 ### Creating the Server

-At this point, you're ready to create the server.
+When the desired configuration is in place, you're ready to create the server.

 ```scala
 val server = config.create(8080)